 Rocky Mountains of Colorado,

-meet several unique animals,
+met several unique Colorado animals, ate

-and learn G-D's truth about obedience.
+and learned G-D's truth about obedience.

 On the 2nd Wednesday of each month from 9:00 am to 1:00 pm | Infants to school-age kids welcome!